While dogwoods may be in bloom elsewhere, Vermonters still have to contend with snow on the ground.

 “That’s right.
 I was going to replace that.
 I wonder if Andy has any handles at the store,” Edie said.

 Nearly’s ears pricked up at the word store.
-He hopped down the front steps, turned to look at an unmoving Edie, and then hopped back up, albeit with a lot less enthusiasm.
+He hopped down the front steps again, turned to look at an unmoving Edie, and then hopped back up, albeit with a lot less enthusiasm.

 “Hey Edie.
 Good to see you up and about,” Ruth Goodwin called from the infamous yellow Jeep she drove on her rounds for the U.S. Postal Service.
 “How are you feeling?”